How Long Does a Car Battery Last?

 How many times can a car battery be recharged?

-Most automotive batteries have a charging cycle life of 500 to 1,000 times, resulting in a lifespan of three to five years, depending on driving and weather conditions.
+Most car batteries have a charging cycle life of 500 to 1,000 times, resulting in a lifespan of three to five years, depending on driving and weather conditions.
 While there is no way to make your car battery last forever, you may make it last as long as possible by properly caring for it.